HaleShaw/TM-ALGreasyFork/README.md

 # TM-ALGreasyFork

-Tampermonkey-Automatically Login to Greasy Fork
+Tampermonkey-Automatically Login to Greasy Fork by GitHub.